CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 Freeze Voters:

-Those whom casted top ten highest voting volumes will receive 50% of block production rewards every week in the form of Tron TRX: along with an annual end of year bonus allotment of TRX as well.
-Every Monday at 12AM UTC time the entire prior weeks worth of TRX SR rewards will be compiled, calculated and distributed out to all voters wallet addresses.
-This will allow for further voting stability and sustainable bandwidth expenditures.
+Those whom casted top ten highest voting volumes will receive 50% of block production rewards in the form of Charity Compassion Coin (CCC) TRC10 tokens.
+Every Monday at 12AM UTC time the entire prior weeks worth of TRX SRC/SR rewards will be compiled, calculated and distributed out to all voters wallet addresses in the form of Charity Compassion Coin (CCC).
+All voters recieving CCC TRC10 tokens will recieve them in compounded volumes of whole numbers.
+CCC will always remain at a 1:1 ratio of CCC:TRX unless the TRON Foundation protocol changes its own rewards system based on the TRX valuation.

 If one of top ten voters changes then the rewards will be divided accordingly also to the new voters.